 Whether you are expecting your first baby or pregnant with your third child, preparing for labor and childbirth can cause feelings of anxiety and stress.
 The all-female practitioners at Women’s Integrated Healthcare understand the importance of developing a labor management and birth plan.
-Our Grapevine and Fort Worth ObGyn team spends time with each patient near the end of pregnancy to answer questions, listen to concerns and review labor management options.
+Our Southlake and Fort Worth ObGyn team spends time with each patient near the end of pregnancy to answer questions, listen to concerns and review labor management options.

 Just as no two pregnancies are the same, the experience of labor varies greatly from woman to woman.
 Some individuals only need focused breathing exercises to endure childbirth, while others may request pain medication.
-In our Grapevine and Fort Worth ObGyn offices, we will provide details about the different alternatives so that you can make an informed decision before you go into labor.
+In our Southlake and Fort Worth ObGyn offices, we will provide details about the different alternatives so that you can make an informed decision before you go into labor.

 A brief overview of labor management options

 In planning for your upcoming birth, consider the pros and cons of various labor management techniques.
 Generally, your Southlake or Fort Worth ObGyn will discuss the following choices.

 Natural childbirth Many patients choose to explore options such as relaxation exercises, deep breathing, use of focal points, meditation, changing positions and other suggestions to minimize pain and promote working with your body’s natural processes.
 Often, childbirth classes will cover specifics about techniques such as Lamaze and the Bradley method.